Kadhal Kottai

 Kadhal Kottai is a 1996 Indian Tamil-language romantic drama film written and directed by Agathiyan, and produced by Sivasakthi Movie Makers.
 The film stars Ajith Kumar and Devayani in the lead roles, with Heera, Thalaivasal Vijay, and Karan in supporting roles.
 It revolves around two people who develop a romance anonymously.

-Kadhal Kottai was released on 12 July 1996 and ran for over 250 days at the box office, becoming a silver-jubilee film.
-It was one of Ajith's successful films in the early time of his career.
+Kadhal Kottai was released on 12 July 1996 and ran for over 275 days at the Tamil Nadu box office, becoming a silver-jubilee film.
+It was one of Ajith's highly successful films at the early time of his career.
 The film won the National Film Award for Best Tamil Feature Film, the National Film Award for Best Direction and the National Film Award for Best Screenplay (Agathiyan).
 In 1997, it was dubbed and released in Telugu as Premalekha.
 It was remade in Kannada as Yaare Neenu Cheluve (1998), in Bengali as Hothat Brishti (1998) and in Hindi as Sirf Tum (1999) by the same director.